 Chairman – George A. Williams, Jr.

 Abie Williams is one of the founding members of the Radford High School Foundation, Inc. serving as its Chairman since 1986.
 Williams was a 1972 graduate of RHS, received his B.S. degree in Accounting from Virginia Tech (’76), and has continued to live and work in Radford for his entire career.
 He is a financial advisor, and currently holds the position of Senior Vice President Investments and Branch Manager in the Radford, VA branch office of Stifel Nicolaus, a New York Stock Exchange member firm.
 Williams has been active in the community, having served as Chairman of the Radford Industrial Development Authority and Chairman of the Radford University Athletic Foundation.
-He is also serving on the Board of Trustees at Piedmont International University in Winston Salem, NC.
+He is also serving on the Board of Trustees at Carolina University in Winston Salem, NC.
+Abie was elected to the Radford High School Hall of Fame in 2017.
 He and his wife Debbie are parents of three children, all graduates of RHS Abram (’07), Alden (’07), and Harrison (’11).

 Vice Chairman – John W. L. Craig, II

 A 1973 graduate of Radford High School, Chip went on to receive degrees in Political Science and History at Virginia Tech and his Juris Doctor from Mercer University.
 After practicing law locally with the firm of Jenkins, Quigley, and Craig, he accepted an appointment with the Justice Department.
-He currently serves as the Clerk of the United States Bankruptcy Court for the Western District of Virginia.
+He was then named as the Clerk of the United States Bankruptcy Court for the Western District of Virginia.
+He retired from federal service in 2019.
 He is a former Chairman of the Radford City School Board and Past President of the Virginia School Boards Association.
 In addition Chip is the past Chairman of The Blue Ridge Regional Education and Training Council; a former member of the State Board of Education Standards Oversight Committee, the State Gifted Education Advisory Committee, and the Joint House/Senate Advisory Committee on Vocational Education.
 Chip is happily married to Ann Kenny Craig and they have 2 children: Stephanie, RHS class of 2009 and John, RHS class of 2011.

 Treasurer – Amanda J. Martin